Health Services & Education/Coaching

 Sessions are confidential, client-focused, and are available at no charge (some exceptions may apply).Addressing lifestyle behaviors and improving wellness through support and accountability help clients reach desired goals.Popular topics of interest include:

 - Nicotine cessation

 Massachusetts law (Chapter 76, Section 15C) requires that all students carrying 12 or more credits must submit proof, within 30 days of registering for courses, of immunization against the following:

 - Measles, mumps, and rubella (need two MMR shots)

 - Pertussis-containing tetanus shot called Tdap (administered after 2008)

 - Chickenpox (need 2 shots)

 Documentation of positive antibody titers for measles, mumps, rubella, hepatitis B, and varicella is acceptable.
-Immunization records can be obtained from the student's pediatric and adult physician's office and must be submitted to HCC Health Services for review.
+Immunization records can be obtained from the student's pediatric and adult physician's office and must be submitted to HCC's Student Records office for review.

 Students in the following health science majors must supply complete immunization records upon application to the programs: